 Make the Most of Your “Lame Duck” Time

-Once you have been accepted and know for sure that you will be transferring graduate school programs, you might feel like a lame duck at your current program.
+Once you have been accepted and made the decision to transfer your degree to another professional doctorate program, you might feel like a lame duck at your current program.
 However, you should still look for ways to get the most value out of your time left at your current school.
-Brush up on your research skills and make connections.
+Brush up on your research skills and make connections with other peers in your program.

-You can also adjust your course load.
-You should aim to take courses that will transfer to the new school.
+As previously mentioned, you can also adjust your course load to focus on the courses that will transfer to your new doctoral degree program.
 You could also reduce your course load and pursue adjunct positions at a local community college.
-Another option is to spend more time trying to get your work accepted to a professional journal or conference.
-This would add crucial credentials to your CV.
+Another option is to spend more time getting your work accepted to a professional journal or conference.
+This would add crucial credentials to your professional resume.

-If you are considering transferring into a different graduate school program, consider the College of Doctoral Studies at Grand Canyon University Depending on your doctoral degree program and courses taken, you may be able to transfer up to nine credits.
-Our on-ground and online doctoral programs follow an accelerated course of study and dissertation process.
-This gives PhD and professional doctorate candidates the flexibility they need to pursue their academic goals.
-Online and on-campus doctoral learners at GCU benefit from stimulating residencies, as well as hands-on mentorship and grant opportunities.
-To learn more, visit our website or click on the Request More Information button on this page.
+At GCU, our campus and online doctoral programs follow an accelerated course of study and dissertation process.
+This gives PhD and professional doctorate candidates the flexibility you need to pursue your academic goals.
+As a campus or online doctoral learner at GCU, you will benefit from stimulating residencies, hands-on mentorship and access to our unique virtual Doctoral Community (DC) NetworkTM.
+To learn more, click on the Request More Information button on this page.